betrybe/manual-arquiteto-moderno/translation_en/chapter_01_EN.md

 But why the performance difference?
 Due to the number of cache accesses.
 Let's go a little deeper into the study and also take computer architecture into account.
 We will see that a matrix is ​​allocated in memory as a large array (the matrix notation that programming languages ​​use is just an abstraction).
 That’s why (and taking into account the concept of locality of reference - neglected in the study of operating systems), obviously, if a row is brought into the cache, it is much faster to fill its adjacent elements until there is a need to access other memory pages (thus generating a page fault) than looking for elements in "distant" regions of memory, increasing - a lot - the pagination volume.

 Considering operating systems and computer architecture may not seem very close to current web development.
 Still, many of these concepts of memory management and page replacement algorithms are, in fact, present in web development tools.
 Caching tools (such as REDIS) need to define an updating policy for this data that will be exposed.
-Knowing algorithms such as MRU - Most Recently Used, LRU - Least Recently Used, MFU - Most Frequently Used, among others, can be vital to understanding how such a tool works, or even (in the absence of something ready) to implement your own caching tool.
+Knowing algorithms such as MRU - Most Recently Used, LRU - Least Recently Used, MFU - Most Frequently Used, among others, can be vital to understanding how such a tool works, or even (in the absence of something ready-to-use) to implement your own caching tool.

 And the study of graph theory?
 Without the optimization algorithms seen in graphs (like the famous Dijkstra’s algorithm), we would not have applications like Waze, for example.
 But the key point is not limited to reproducing the algorithm, but mainly finding a model that represents what edges and vertices mean in the context of the problem to be solved.
 The distance between two vertices can be interpreted through the practical difference in meters (or kilometers) or, if based on the speed of the vehicles and the time to commute between two places, a distance, which can be dynamic, is inferred and, consequently, update the value of the edges.